New Islands Brygge School

 ESG, Culture and sports facilities, Earthworks, sewerage and piling, Shell construction, Education and research

 10,000 square metre building

-The school in Islands Brygge in Copenhagen needs an extension, and in this connection, we are going to build a new school building that will accommodate the school’s 784 6th-9th-grade pupils.
-The new building will give the school’s teachers, pupils and staff a high-quality school that sets the stage for playing and learning with a special focus on the indoor climate and a good outdoor environment with room for teaching, recreation and an inviting arrival area.
+The school in Islands Brygge in Copenhagen has been extended.
+We have built a new school building that accommodates the school’s 784 6th-9th-grade pupils.
+The new building gives the school’s teachers, pupils and staff a high-quality school that sets the stage for playing and learning with a special focus on the indoor climate and a good outdoor environment with room for teaching, recreation and an inviting arrival area.
 The school will also be a gathering point for the local associations and sports clubs, which is why the ground floor is open and easily accessible, so everyone feels welcome at the school.

 Good collaboration and smart solutions

-We collaborate with the architects at CF Møller on this project.
+We collaborated with the architects at CF Møller on this project.
 The collaboration has made it possible to create a school that secures a good balance between movement and room for concentration, and which will offer great variation for any learning situation and preference.
 Furthermore, the collaboration has enhanced creative ideas and innovative solutions.
-For instance, the new school is going to have a dynamic series of roof landscapes that will comprise the school yard and areas that set the stage for the users of the school to play and hang out as they wish.
+For instance, the new school has a dynamic series of roof landscapes that will comprise the school yard and areas that set the stage for the users of the school to play and hang out as they wish.

 Confronting bad indoor climates ensures sustainability

 Historically, Danish primary and lower secondary schools have had problems regarding the indoor climate.
 The high number of children in one place means a high heat strain resulting in an unhealthy indoor climate.
 New Islands Brygge School is a good example of how the indoor climate of our schools can improve when the clients prioritise it when building new schools.